 [Section 75 amended: No. 60 of 2011 s.
 108.]

-76. Park operator’s claim if sale proceeds insufficient
+76. Park operator’s claim for costs in relation to abandoned goods and tenant’s documents

+(1) A park operator may apply to the State Administrative Tribunal for an order if —

-(1) Where the proceeds of the sale of abandoned goods are insufficient to meet the costs of removing, storing and selling the goods, the park operator may apply to the State Administrative Tribunal for an order under subsection (2).
+(a) the proceeds of the sale of abandoned goods are insufficient to meet the costs of removing, storing and selling the goods; or

+(b) the park operator destroys or otherwise disposes of a tenant’s document under section 52A(6).

-(2) The State Administrative Tribunal may make an order for the payment to the park operator of an amount equal to the difference between the proceeds of the sale and the reasonable costs of removing, storing and selling the goods if —
+(2) In relation to an application made under subsection (1)(a), the State Administrative Tribunal may make an order for the payment to the park operator of an amount equal to the difference between the proceeds of the sale and the reasonable costs of removing, storing and selling the goods if —

 (a) the park operator has obtained a written statement from the Commissioner to the effect that, in the opinion of the Commissioner, section 48(2) does not apply to the goods; and